 Making these copycat thin mint cookies is as simple as melting the chocolate and dipping the crackers.
 Easy peasy.

-- Chop up chocolate into small pieces (or use chocolate chips)
+- Chop up the chocolate into small pieces if not using chocolate chips.

-- Melt chocolate in microwave in 30 second intervals, stirring between each interval, until chocolate is melted.
+- Melt chocolate in the microwave in 30-second intervals, stirring between each interval, until chocolate is melted.

 - Stir in peppermint extract into melted chocolate.